-Jeroen van der Ham is associate professor of Cyber Security Incident Response in the Design and Analysis of Communication Systems (DACS) group at the University of Twente.
-Jeroen combines this with his work at the National Cyber Security Centre in The Netherlands (NCSC-NL).
+Jeroen van der Ham-de Vos (he/him) is associate professor of Cyber Security Vulnerability Management in the Design and Analysis of Communication Systems (DACS) group at the University of Twente.

-At NCSC-NL he focuses on the many developments in coordinated vulnerability disclosure and ethics of the security profession.
+His research currently focuses on vulnerability prioritisation and management, incdent response, the many developments in coordinated vulnerability disclosure and ethics of cybersecurity and computer science.

 Incident Response is a fundamental part of cybersecurity.
-Now that digitalisation has permeated almost every part of society, incident response has become a vital aspect of cybersecurity.
+Now that digitalisation has permeated almost every part of society, incident response and managing vulnerabilities have become a vital activities of cybersecurity.

 A profession requires theoretical frameworks and academic grounding.